Student Sexual Misconduct Policy

 Consent to an act of sexual activity will not be automatically taken as consent to any other act of sexual activity.
 "No" always means "No." Failure to say "No" cannot be interpreted as "Yes."
 Silence without clear actions demonstrating permission will not be assumed to indicate consent.

-Incapacitation is a state in which a person cannot make rational, reasonable decisions because he or she lacks the ability to give knowing consent (i.e., to understand the "who, what, when, where, why or how" of his or her sexual interaction).
-Incapacitation also covers a person whose incapacity results from mental disability, sleep, involuntary physical restraint, or from the effects of alcohol or other drugs.
+Incapacitation is a state in which a person cannot make rational, reasonable decisions because the person lacks the ability to give knowing consent (i.e., to understand the "who, what, when, where, why or how" of the sexual interaction).
+Incapacitation also covers a person whose incapacity results from mental disability, sleep, unconsciousness, involuntary physical restraint, or from the effects of alcohol or other drugs.

 For the Kentucky criminal definition of consent, refer to Kentucky Revised Statutes 510.020. http://www.lrc.ky.gov/statutes/statute.aspx?id=40849.